 To find out what type of runner you are you just need to do the simple wet test, and for this all you need is a bowl of water, a dark piece of paper (a brown or manila envelope is ideal) and your feet.
 Just dip the sole of your foot into the water, shake off any excess, then press your foot onto the paper/envelope as if you were walking over it.
 Match the imprint left behind to the symbols used below to find out what type of runner you are.

-Once you know what shoe you need you can then look at our running shoe guides below which showcase some of the nations' favourite running shoes due to both comfort and technological innovation.
+Once you know what shoe you need you can use our 'running shoes finder' to help you find out buy which of the nations' favourite running shoes are perfect for you.

 You're a neutral runner or an underpronator.
 Only 30% of runners fall into this category.
 If you're a neutral runner, you'll have an efficient running gait and you're likely to have a normal arch.
 If you're an underpronator, your foot doesn't pronate (roll inwards) enough during the gait cycle.
 You're likely to have a high, rigid arch.
 Both of these types require a cushioned shoe which won't hinder the natural pronation of the foot.